CodyReichert/awesome-cl/README.md

   stubbing and mocking library for Common Lisp.
 Can also check wether a stubbed function was called, how many times and with which arguments.
 [MIT][200].
+* [cl-mock](https://github.com/Ferada/cl-mock) - Another mocking library.
+It has more features than Mockingbird, like pattern matching on the mocked call, etc.
 * [Check-it](https://github.com/DalekBaldwin/check-it) - A QuickCheck-style randomized property-based testing.
 [LLGPL][8].
 * [cl-coveralls](https://github.com/fukamachi/cl-coveralls) - a helper
   library to post test coverage to Coveralls.
 See